 There are two types of ambitions.
-One is external.
-This would be the gain of power, the gain of status, financial rewards and this willingness to do whatever it takes to get what you want.
-The other is internal.
-This type being where one is building discipline in their life.
-Building work ethic.
-Building consistency.
-Telling the truth.
-Being reliable.
-Of course, it is not as black and white as this.
-External ambition may require the development of things like discipline and consistency.
+One is external where you try to gain power, status, financial rewards and things of that nature.
+The other is internal where you try to build discipline in your life, work ethic, consistency and be truthful and reliable.
+Of course, external ambition may require the development of things like discipline and consistency.
 However, it is the mindset behind it that matters.
 A mindset where your end goal is internal development and not external.

 Why do you do the things you do?
 What is the reason behind your actions?
-The why is what matters.
-If the why is external rather than internal then, there is little personal growth towards a positive direction.
+If the why is external rather than internal then, you may find yourself externally happy but not internally.

-One of the rules, in Jordan Peterson‘s book 12 Rules For Life, is Tell the truth, or at least don’t lie.
+One of the rules, in Jordan Peterson‘s book 12 Rules For Life, is, tell the truth, or at least don’t lie.
 In this chapter, Jordan Peterson explains how as a young psychology student, he worked at Douglas Hospital where he observed and interacted with individuals with mental disabilities, patients suffering from issues like being bipolar, having schizophrenia and other psychotic episodes.
-Here, Jordan Peterson found the value of telling the truth, and how through truth one gets to know themselves.
+In this environment, Jordan Peterson found the value of telling the truth, and how through truth one gets to know themselves.

 To accept the truth means to sacrifice – and if you have rejected the truth for a long time, then you’ve run up a dangerously large sacrifical debt.